clomads/gary-bussy/README.md

     - saves are direct comits to master - might want to change?
 At least I'll have history, not super important for this repo, but may be an issue for others.
 - Upgrading solar while making this
     - remove 2x 100w panels add 2x 400w panels

+## Affiliate Disclosure

+Affiliate links may be provided for products used in this build.
+These links tell the marketplace that I sent you and they will give me a small percentage if you buy something.
+Your price doesn't change.